raahmad/raahmad/README.md

 The University of Iowa | Iowa City, Iowa

-Business Analytics and Information Systems
+Major: Business Analytics and Information Systems

 Tippie College of Business